alexblackie/watashi/README.markdown

 This is the application that runs [alexblackie dot com](https://www.alexblackie.com).

+This is a Ruby application, built using a couple pieces from the wonderful [Hanami](https://github.com/hanami) framework, with some custom glue.

 ## Development

-This is a Ruby application, using my own web framework, [Yokunai](https://github.com/alexblackie/yokunai).
 Ensure you have the latest Ruby and Bundler.

 ```
 $ bundle
-$ bundle exec rackup
+$ bundle exec shotgun
 ```

-The app will start on `[::1]:9292`.
+The app will start on `[::1]:9393`.

 ## Testing